FernandoBLima/FernandoBLima.github.io/_posts/2020-12-13-data-structure-part-VII.md

 <div style="text-align:center"><img src="https://media.giphy.com/media/5wWf7GR2nhgamhRnEuA/giphy.gif" /></div>

-Instead of creating theses elements, we can use an array to store all the heap values, simple right?
+Instead of creating these elements, we can use an array to store all the heap values, simple right?
 In this way, we just need to store all the values top to bottom, left to right, and that's it!
 Using this approach, we can know that the fifth value in the array will be the fifth value in the heap, for instance.

 Let's use the min-heap example used above and take a look at the following image: